VISA

 Required Documents:

-- A valid passport (at least three months beyond the planned departure date).
+- A valid passport (with at least two blank pages and valid for at least three months beyond the planned departure date).

-- A confirmation letter from the conference organizers (provided after registration).
+- Invitation Letter: An official confirmation letter from the conference organizers in Italy.

-- Proof of accommodation (hotel booking or invitation letter from the conference).
+- Proof of accommodation in Italy (hotel booking or declaration of hospitality).

-- Financial proof of sufficient funds for the duration of your stay.
+- Financial proof (recent bank statements or evidence of sponsorship) to show sufficient funds for the stay.

 -